 - Have realistic expectations for how a cosmetic procedure can change your appearance

 Your specific nose shape, current or previous health conditions, and previous cosmetic surgeries will also help to determine whether you’re a good candidate for this procedure.
 A consultation with your plastic surgeon is the best way to find out if this procedure can help you achieve the results you’re looking for.

 What are the Benefits of an Alar Base Reduction?

 If you feel like your nostrils flare too much and the base of your nose is too wide, you may be suitable for alar base reduction surgery.
-Benefits of nostril reduction surgery include:
+There are several benefits of nostril reduction surgery, some of which include: